Brian Kennedy/Moment/Getty images

 How does solar power help the environment?

-Solar power is a form of green energy, meaning it does not have harmful effects on the earth’s environment in its production.
-Solar energy production doesn’t emit the same harmful greenhouse gases as traditional fossil fuel electricity generation.
-Thanks to this, it helps lessen climate change and pollution.
+Solar power is a form of green energy.
+Its production does not have harmful effects on the earth’s environment like traditional fossil fuel electricity generation.
+Thanks to this, switching to solar helps combat climate change and pollution.

 What percent of Michigan’s energy production is solar?

-Michigan currently gets 0.98% of its electricity from solar power, which is enough to power about 163,900 homes.
-This number continues to increase each year.
+Michigan currently gets 1.02% of its electricity from solar power — enough to power 173,136 homes.
+This number is consistently growing each year as solar becomes more affordable.